QuTech-Delft/imsep/docs/code-quality/index.md

             return sum([student["grade"] for student in students]) / len(students)
         ```

-    The next example shows a case where separate lines would have improved readability massively:
+    The next example shows a case where separate lines would have improved readability:

     !!! example "Incomprehensible one-liner"